bluehat/privacy_and_freedom/privacy_harassment.markdown

 * You currently need to begin Apple's 2FA process super early because they have a waiting period.

 <h2>What you can do</h2>

 * Use a fake last name

 <h1>Ways to help even if you are not experincing online harassment</h1>

 * Petition your government to make citizen privacy a priority
 * Petition sites you love to enable 2FA
 * Petition Apple to remove their waiting period.
 Katy wrote [a letter](https://medium.com/p/apple-please-update-your-2fa-and-support-policies-to-protect-those-experiencing-online-harassment-f95c4265a966) for you to send if you like.

 <h1>About</h1>

 This privacy guide is made by [Katy Levinson](https://twitter.com/katylevinson) and a privacy-concerned friend.
-It was debugged with love by Katy's former coworkers at [Crooked Tree Studios](http://throwtrucks.com/), [Cliff Jolly](https://twitter.com/expiredpopsicle) and [Chris Meyer](twitter.com/cygnil).
+It was debugged with love by Katy's former coworkers at [Crooked Tree Studios](http://throwtrucks.com/), [Kiri Jolly](https://twitter.com/expiredpopsicle) and [Chris Meyer](twitter.com/cygnil).

 This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/), though we'd prefer that you just submit patches to [this gist](https://gist.github.com/bluehat/354432b82650d0a722ed).
 If you want to give us money for this public service, [give it to the EFF instead](https://supporters.eff.org/donate).